VladimirBalun/OLSystem/Database/README.md

 ## Structure of Database

-Database of OLSystem contains eight tables:
+Database of OLSystem contains nine tables:
 - Table **tasks** contains information about the tasks for olympiad.
 - Table **test_data** contains test data for tasks of Olympiad.
 Test data for tasks is needed to exclude the participant's ability to adjust